 What (and WHO) will be affected by BERT?

-Google says the BERT update will affect 1 in 10 searches in English both in ranking and featured snippets Search results.
+It is a worldwide release.
+Google says the BERT update will affect 1 in 10 searches in over 72 languages both in ranking and featured snippets Search results.
 It is important to note that BERT analyzes search queries and not web pages.

 Do I need to change my existing content for BERT?